headblockhead/dotfiles/README.md

       - savegames (minecraft, etc.),
       - uncommitted git changes,
       - other files from outside the /home folder,
-      - wireguard configuration - I forgot this one time, it was an absolute pain.
+      - wireguard configuration,
-      - THE ENTIRE /home folder
+      - the whole /home directory,
+      - /root for secrets.

-    Once the check list is done, the easiest option in my opinion for simple partitioning is `cfdisk`.
-Like NetworkManager, it has a nice little tui!
+    Once the check list is done, the easiest option in my opinion for simple partitioning is `cfdisk`, another TUI utility.

     ```bash
     cfdisk /dev/sda